Empress Matilda: Marriage and coronation

-Paschal fled when Henry and Matilda arrived with their army, and in his absence the papal envoy Maurice Bourdin, later antipope under the name Gregory VIII, crowned the pair at St Peter's Basilica, probably that Easter and certainly (again) at Pentecost.
-Matilda used these ceremonies to claim the title of the empress of the Holy Roman Empire.
+Paschal fled when Henry and Matilda arrived with their army, and in his absence the papal envoy Maurice Bourdin crowned the couple at St Peter's Basilica, probably that Easter and certainly (again) at Pentecost.
+Matilda used these ceremonies to claim the title of empress of the Holy Roman Empire.
 The Empire was governed by monarchs who, like Henry V, had been elected by the major nobles to become the king.
 These kings typically hoped to be subsequently crowned by the pope as emperors, but this could not be guaranteed.
 Henry V had coerced Paschal II into crowning him in 1111, but Matilda's own status was less clear.
-As a result of her marriage she was clearly the legitimate queen of the Romans, a title that she used thereafter on her seal and charters, but it was uncertain if she had a legitimate claim to the title of empress.
+As a result of her marriage to the King of the Romans she was clearly the legitimate Queen of the Romans, a title that she used thereafter on her seal and charters, but it was uncertain if she had a legitimate claim to the title of empress.
 After his imperial coronation in 1111, Henry continued to call himself king and emperor of the Romans interchangeably.

 Both Bourdin's status and the ceremonies themselves were deeply ambiguous.
 Strictly speaking, the ceremonies were not imperial coronations but instead were formal "crown-wearing" occasions, among the few times in the year when the rulers would wear their crowns in court.
 Bourdin had also been excommunicated by the time he conducted the second ceremony, and he was later deposed and imprisoned for life by Pope Callixtus II.
 Nonetheless, Matilda maintained that she had been officially crowned as the empress in Rome.
 Her use of the title became widely accepted.
-Matilda consistently used the title empress from 1117 until her death; chanceries and chroniclers alike conceded her the honorific, seemingly without question.
+She consistently used the title empress from 1117 until her death; chanceries and chroniclers alike conceded her the honorific, seemingly without question.